 Data Should be Kept Safe

-It is essential to access, store and transmit data in a very safe manner, when you are using synchronized as well as decentralized storage.
-You must address a few other things like authentication, data in motion, data at rest, reading/writing access as well.
+It is essential to access, store and transmit data in a very safe manner when you are using synchronized as well as decentralized storage.
+You must address a few other things like authentication, data in motion, data at rest, and reading/writing access as well.

-Ensure that the authentication is flexible and letting the use of public, custom and standard authentication providers.
-It’s equally important for anonymous access for different mobile apps.
+Ensure that the authentication is flexible and lets the use of public, custom, and standard authentication providers.
+It’s equally important for anonymous access to different mobile apps.